thegenemyers/DFA-SPEC/DFA-spec.md

 All segments and group id's must be unique, but any number of edges can share the same ID (e.g. something simple like *), as long as they do not need to be referred to in a group list.
-Because there can be more than one edge between a given pair of segments, a pair of segments does not always suffice to uniquely identify an edge for a path, and so onemust in thes cases refer to the desired edge whose id must be unique.
+Because there can be more than one edge between a given pair of segments, a pair of segments does not always suffice to uniquely identify an edge for a path, and so one must in thes cases refer to the desired edge whose id must be unique.
 Every id in a group list must refer to a unique ID, it is an error otherwise.

 ## BACKWARD COMPATIBILITY WITH GFA